edibotopic/dsf-racket/readme.md

 # Status

-Currently, this is mostly a plaything for toying with DSF that I made in an afternoon.
+Currently, this is mostly a plaything for toying with DSF, which I made originally in a single afternoon.

 I chose Racket as it comes with a batteries-included set of drawing